 Frederick Ferdinand Schafer Painting Catalog

 Background.
-As far as is known, all of Schafer's paintings were executed by 1911 and offered for sale to the general public before 1978, so the Copyright Acts of 1870 and 1909 apply.
-Under these Acts, at the moment each painting was first offered for sale to the general public it became, in copyright jargon, "published" and, since none of the paintings are known to have been registered or carry a copyright notice, at that moment they entered the public domain.
-The only exception to this general pattern would be for paintings that were in the artist's estate at his death in 1927, and remained in the hands of the artist's heirs without being offered for sale until 1978, when the Copyright Act of 1976 (Title 17, U.S. Code) introduced a new set of rules for previously unpublished works.
-No paintings are known to fit this exception, and because newspaper stories of the nineteenth century emphasize that Schafer made every effort to sell every painting and sketch in his possession, it is unlikely that any exceptions will turn up.
+As far as is known, all of Schafer's paintings were executed by 1911.
+Under the Copyright Acts of 1870 and 1909, at the moment each painting was first offered for sale to the general public it became, in copyright jargon, "published" and, since none of his paintings are known to have been registered or carry a copyright notice, at that moment they entered the public domain.
+The only exceptions to this general pattern would be (1) paintings that Schafer executed after 1923 and (2) pre-1923 paintings that were in the artist's estate at his death in 1927, remained in the hands of the artist's heirs without being offered for sale until 1978, and then were offered for sale before 2002.
+Under retroactive revisions added to the Copyright Act (Title 17, U.S. Code) starting in 1976, paintings that fit either exception could still be under copyright.
+However, no paintings are known to fit either exception.
 (If you know of an exception, please contact the author!)

 The 1982 New York Arts and Cultural Affairs Law (Title C, article 14) retroactively creates additional rights, including disconnection of the sale of a work from granting of copyright in that work; but the act explicitly does not apply to works that are in the public domain, so this law is not applicable to Schafer's paintings, even those that may have been painted in the state of New York.